From Mozart to Falco

 The Vienna Opera Ball

-Next to the Vienna New Year’s Concert, the most luxurious and world famous event is the Vienna Opera Ball, which’s story started in 1814, but only continued consistently and annually from 1956, after a long break due to the Second World War.
+Next to the Vienna New Year’s Concert, the most luxurious and world-famous event is the Vienna Opera Ball, whose history dates back to 1814.
+However, it only became an annual tradition in 1956, following a long hiatus due to the Second World War.

 The ball traditionally takes place on the Thursday before Shrove Tuesday and is undeniably the most important event of the ball season.
-Typically the whole of Austria’s upper class is present on this event; even the President and Chancellor of Austria.
-There is a strict dress code on the ball; men have to wear black tailcoats and white bowties (black ones are worn by waiters) and women have to wear ballgowns that reach the floor and long hair has to be tied up.
+Austria’s upper class is typically in full attendance, including the President and Chancellor of Austria.
+A strict dress code is enforced: men must wear black tailcoats with white bow ties (black bow ties are reserved for waiters), while women must wear floor-length ballgowns, with long hair elegantly tied up.

-The Vienna Opera Ball is unquestionably the largest ball in Austria, but it is by no means the only one.
-In Vienna only 800 balls are held every year, but there are also similar social events in Salzburg, Innsbruck and Graz.
+The Vienna Opera Ball is unquestionably Austria’s largest and most prestigious ball, but it is far from the only one.
+In Vienna alone, nearly 800 balls are held annually, with similar grand events taking place in Salzburg, Innsbruck, and Graz.

 Music Beyond the Magnificent Concert Halls